Dryden High School Online

 In the mid 1950s a forward looking group of people in Dryden Ontario recognized a need to provide young people with background and education in the area of resource conservation and management.
 Management of the local paper mill along with representatives of the mill’s Woodlands Department, the local Board of Education, Dryden High School, and the Department of Natural Resources combined their knowledge and resources to implement the Dryden High School Conservation Course in 1957.

 Since 1957 The Dryden High School Conservation Course has been an annual event.
-Students from Grade 10 at Dryden High School are provided the opportunity to spend three intensive days in the field learning key aspects of resource conservation and management from resource management experts.
+Students from Dryden High School are provided with the opportunity to spend three intensive days in the field learning key aspects of resource conservation and management from resource management experts.
 The stated objective of this unique conservation course is “to broaden understanding of resource management and encourage appreciation of conservation concepts while enjoying three days in an outdoor setting”.
 Hands-on and interactive approaches to learning are encouraged.

-This year, key elements for conservation include, water, soil, wildlife and forests.
+Key elements for conservation include, water, soil, wildlife and forests.
 Resource use elements and activities that are presented include water resources, aquatic and terrestrial ecosystems, wildlife, and forestry.
 Specific elements of forestry include, harvesting and renewal, seedling production, inventory, soils, fire management and protection, and a land use management planning exercise.

 The intent of this program is not to make experts of the students involved but to increase their awareness of resource use and the challenges that are presented in resource management.
 Interactions between resource uses and users, and the impacts of competing resources, are explored.